swarali-desai/data-512-course-project/README.md

 ## Usage

-It is preffered to run the notebooks in the following order
+It is preffered to run the notebooks in the following order in the src folder

 `1_generate_smoke_estimates.ipynb`
  Generates historical smoke estimates for Alexandria, Virginia, using wildfire data.
 The notebook processes raw wildfire datasets, calculates proximity and fire size, and applies a smoke estimation formula to quantify smoke levels based on distance and fire characteristics.